 Renting a car for the day can be a good idea, though.
 It can be used to get to further away locations such as Plitvice Lakes and Krka Waterfalls.

-There are a number of car rental agencies in Zadar.
-Alternatively you can rent one in advance online.
+There are several car rental agencies in Zadar.
+Alternatively, you can rent one in advance online.
 Car rental isn’t exactly cheap in Zadar, though.

 You can rent a car for around €50 per day.

 Now that you’ve finished reading this guide, you’re almost ready for your adventure in Zadar.
 The next step is to create your personalised itinerary with our top picks of things to do in Zadar.
 Simply choose your favourite activities and places to visit, and you’re all set to make lasting memories in Zadar.